 Morphine Addiction: Symptom, Causes, Effect and Treatment

 Morphine addiction refers to the compulsive and uncontrollable urge to use morphine despite its negative consequences.
-Morphine addiction can lead to severe physical dependence, mental health issues, and significant disruption to daily life.
-Morphine, an opioid analgesic, is prescribed to manage severe pain, but its potent effects can lead to physical dependence and addiction.
+Morphine addiction leads to severe physical dependence, mental health issues, and significant disruption to daily life.
+Morphine, an opioid analgesic, is prescribed to manage severe pain, but its potent effects lead to physical dependence and addiction.

 Over time, the brain’s reward system becomes reliant on the drug, resulting in escalating doses to achieve the same effects, a hallmark of addiction.
 This cycle leads to significant physical dependence, mental health issues like anxiety and depression, and substantial disruption to an individual’s relationships, career, and personal well-being.